-The #1 excuse I hear nurse practitioners make is “I don’t have time for self-care.”
+The #1 challenge of implementing self-care I hear nurse practitioners make is “I don’t have time for self-care in healthcare.”

 Nurse practitioners have very busy jobs and personal lives and it is difficult to find time to implement self-care.